sanitary laterals

 -

-Staff said Contract 2-2026 (Lead Service Lateral Replacement) was out to bid, with bids scheduled to open on Feb.
+Staff said Contract 2-2026 (Lead Service Lateral Replacement) was out to bid, with bids scheduled to open Feb.
 10.

 Public Utilities Committee -